Hrushikesh74161/loadfixtures/Readme.md

 You can directly run python manage.py loadfixtures, it will load fixtures of all models defined in your project, including models in third party packages(if models exist), and django.

 Optionally we can only load fixtures belonging to a specific model(s) or a specif app(s).
-Use tags -f and -a respectively.
+Use tags -m and -a respectively.

 To exclude a model(s) or/and app(s) use -e tag.